xiaoyuxie-vico/Sci-ML-Book/README.md

 ## Contact
-If you are also interested in this field, please feel free to contact me by sendind an email to xiaoyuxie2020@u.northwestern.edu.
+If you are also interested in this field, please feel free to contact me by sending an email to xiaoyuxie2020@u.northwestern.edu.